Rock Hudson: Forming of 7 Pictures Corporation and Giant

-Romantic comedy star
+Romantic comedy star and forming Gibraltar Productions

 Ross Hunter teamed Hudson with Doris Day in the romantic comedy Pillow Talk (1959), which was a massive hit.
 Hudson was voted the most popular star in the country for 1959 and was the second most popular for the next three years.

+Hudson told the press that he wanted to co-star in Let's Make Love with Marilyn Monroe but Universal-International Pictures denied him permission; the role went to Yves Montand.
+In late 1959, Hudson formed a new film production company, Gibraltar Productions.
+Now that his contract with Universal-International Pictures was about to end, he used his company to lease his acting services to Universal-International Pictures (and others), retaining a percentage of his film's profits, and with the added freedom to pick his own roles.
+The previously formed 7 Pictures Corporation was only briefly used because its assets were co-owned by Hudson's ex-wife Phyllis Gates; after the divorce, Hudson only produced through Gibraltar Productions, but Gates sued for a share in that company, too.
+Hudson later sold his assets of 7 Pictures Corporation to MCA, in exchange for stock in MCA/Universal-International Pictures.

-Less popular was The Last Sunset (1961), co-starring Kirk Douglas.
-Hudson then made two hugely popular comedies: Come September (1961) with Gina Lollobrigida, Sandra Dee and Bobby Darin, directed by Robert Mulligan; and Lover Come Back (1961) with Day.
+After The Last Sunset (1961), co-starring Kirk Douglas and produced for Douglas' company Bryna Productions, Hudson made two comedies: Come September (1961) with Gina Lollobrigida, Sandra Dee and Bobby Darin, directed by Robert Mulligan; and Lover Come Back (1961) with Day; both films were produced through his 7 Pictures Corporation.

 He made two dramas: The Spiral Road (1962), directed by Mulligan, and A Gathering of Eagles (1963), directed by Delbert Mann.
-Hudson still was voted the third most popular star in 1963.
+Hudson was still voted the third most popular star in 1963.
 Hudson went back to comedy for Man's Favorite Sport?
-(1964), directed by Howard Hawks and the popular Send Me No Flowers (1964), his third and final film with Day.
+(1964), directed by Howard Hawks and co-produced through Gibraltar Productions, and Send Me No Flowers (1964), his third and final film with Day.
 Along with Cary Grant, Hudson was regarded as one of the best-dressed male stars in Hollywood and received Top 10 Stars of the Year a record-setting eight times from 1957 to 1964.